-- Any hearing service or supply that does not meet professionally accepted standards; - Hearing exams given during a stay in a hospital or other facility; - Replacement parts or repairs for a hearing aid; and - Any tests, appliances, and devices for the improvement of hearing (including hearing aids and amplifiers), or to enhance other forms of communication to compensate for hearing loss or devices that simulate speech, except otherwise provided under the What the Plan Covers section.
+- Any hearing service or supply that does not meet professionally accepted standards; - Hearing exams given during a stay in a hospital or other facility; and - Any tests, appliances, and devices for the improvement of hearing, including aids hearing aids and amplifiers, or to enhance other forms of communication to compensate for hearing loss or devices that simulate speech.

-Home and mobility: Any addition or alteration to a home, workplace or other environment, or vehicle and any related equipment or device, such as:
+Home and mobility: Any addition or alternation to a home, workplace or other environment, or vehicle and any related equipment or device, including:

-- Purchase or rental of exercise equipment, air purifiers, central or unit air conditioners, water purifiers, waterbeds. and swimming pools; - Exercise and training devices, whirlpools, portable whirlpool pumps, sauna baths, or massage devices; - Equipment or supplies to aid sleeping or sitting, including non-hospital electric and air beds, water beds, pillows, sheets, blankets, warming or cooling devices, bed tables and reclining chairs; - Equipment installed in your home, workplace or other environment, including stair-glides, elevators, wheelchair ramps, or equipment to alter air quality, humidity or temperature; - Other additions or alterations to your home, workplace or other environment, including room additions, changes in cabinets, countertops, doorways, lighting, wiring, furniture, communication aids, wireless alert systems, or home monitoring; - Services and supplies furnished mainly to provide a surrounding free from exposure that can worsen your illness or injury; - Removal from your home, worksite or other environment of carpeting, hypo-allergenic pillows, mattresses, paint, mold, asbestos, fiberglass, dust, pet dander, pests or other potential sources of allergies or illness; and - Transportation devices, including stair-climbing wheelchairs, personal transporters, bicycles, automobiles, vans or trucks, or alterations to any vehicle or transportation device.
+- Bathroom equipment such as bathtub seats, benches, rails, and lifts; - Purchase or rental of exercise equipment, air purifiers, central or unit air conditioners, water purifiers, waterbeds. and swimming pools; - Exercise and training devices, whirlpools, portable whirlpool pumps, sauna baths, massage devices or over-bed tables; - Equipment or supplies to aid sleeping or sitting, including electric beds, water beds, air beds, pillows, sheets, blankets, warming or cooling devices, elevating chairs, bed tables and reclining chairs; - Equipment installed in your home, workplace or other environment, including stair-glides, elevators, wheelchair ramps, or equipment to alter air quality, humidity or temperature; - Other additions or alternations to your home, workplace or other environment, including room additions, changes in cabinets, countertops, doorways, lighting, wiring, furniture, communication aids, wireless alert systems, or home monitoring; - Services and supplies furnished mainly to provide a surrounding free from exposure that can worsen your illness or injury; - Removal from your home, worksite or other environment of carpeting, hypo-allergenic pillows, mattresses, paint, mold, asbestos, fiberglass, dust, pet dander, pests or other potential sources of allergies or illness; and - transportation devices, including stair-climbing wheelchairs, personal transporters, bicycles, automobiles, vans or trucks, or alternations to any vehicle or transportation device.